TalkinWhip/Random/FEEL.md

 * Indexing starts at 1
 * Dynamic keys in a context can be achieved by using put.
 * When writing complex functions.
 Pack atomic functions in a context and reference the result of the last one.
+* ifs always need an else
+* some functions consists of 2 or 3 words
+*

 ## Exercise